Airthings/python-flask-ext-api-example/README.md

-# Airthings Ext-Api Python with Flask
+# Using the Airthings Api with Python and Flask

-This code involves using Flask as a front-end interface using framework agnostic Python3 code to access the Airthings API over OAuth2.
+This sample code involves using a simple Flask webapp as a front-end interface using the request-oauthlib Python3 library to access the Airthings API using the Authorization Grant Oauth2 flow.

+Please note that this is a basic example created only to show how to access information from the Airthings API. **Do not** use this code in production without first implementing standard security within your web application.

 ## Required Dependencies